Optical appearance of regularized compact objects without an exterior photon sphere: Shadows in Regularized Spacetimes

 and

 respectively.
 From equations of critical impact parameter, we conclude that the size of the shadow does not change over $L$ values.
-In certain cases, the local maxima of potential $V_{eff}(0)>V_{eff}(r_{ph})$, which indicates that the shadow cast by the singularity itself, instead of the photon sphere.
+In certain cases, the local maxima of potential $V_{eff}(0)>V_{eff}(r_{ph})$, which indicates that the shadow cast by the singularity itself, instead of the exterior photon sphere.
 Impact parameter values at $r=0$ is given as follows:

-Here, because of the photon sphere a photon ring forms in the observer's sky.
-However, the size of the shadow is smaller than the photon ring formed by the photon sphere.
+Here, because of the exterior photon sphere a photon ring forms in the observer's sky.
+However, the size of the shadow is smaller than the photon ring formed by the exterior photon sphere.
 For a critical case that is for $V_{eff}(0)=V_{eff}(r_{ph})$, $b_{0}=b_{ph}$.
 This provides a constraint on the $x$ that is,

-When $V_{eff}(0)<V_{eff}(r_{ph})$, the Photon sphere plays a crucial role in the formation of the shadow and its size.
+When $V_{eff}(0)<V_{eff}(r_{ph})$, the exterior photon sphere plays a crucial role in the formation of the shadow and its size.
 The effective potential and the behaviour of lightlike geodesics in charged black bounce spacetime are shown in Fig.~(\ref{fig2a}) and Fig.~(\ref{fig2b}) respectively, where we take mass $M=1$.
 The red circle in Fig.~(\ref{fig1b}), Fig.~(\ref{fig2b}), Fig.~(\ref{fig3b}) and Fig.~(\ref{fig4b}) shows the shadow size ($b_{ph}$) in given spacetime configuration.
 The black and blue lines show the light ray for the critical impact parameter and lensed light rays.

-In a modified null singularity spacetime, the analysis of the position of the photon sphere provides $r_{ph}=0$.
+In a modified null singularity spacetime, the analysis of the position of the exterior photon sphere provides $r_{ph}=0$.
 Hence, the critical impact parameter is $b_{0}=(1+x)M$.
 Therefore, the size of the shadow depends on the value of $x$.
-This provides freedom for providing observational constraints on the value of $x$.
+This provides freedom for providing observational range on the value of $x$.
 Fig.\,\ref{fig3a} shows the potential of lightlike geodesics varying with $L$ values.
-For all values of $L$ photon sphere is absent.
-Fig.\,\ref{fig3b} shows the lensing of null geodesics, which is similar to the null singularity spacetime, but the shadow size is around $3\sqrt{3}M$ as shown in intensity profile Fig.\,\ref{fig3c} and shadow image Fig.\,\ref{fig3d}.
+For all values of $L$ exterior photon sphere is absent.
+Fig.\,\ref{fig3b} shows the lensing of null geodesics, which is similar to that of the null-singularity spacetime.
+For the specific parameter choice $L=4.2$, the corresponding shadow radius is approximately $3\sqrt{3}M$ as illustrated by the intensity profile in Fig.\,\ref{fig3c} and the shadow image in Fig.\,\ref{fig3d}.

-In a modified charged null singularity spacetime, the analysis of the position of the photon sphere provides $r_{ph}=0$.
+In a modified charged null singularity spacetime, the analysis of the position of the exterior photon sphere provides $r_{ph}=0$.
 Hence, the critical impact parameter is,